Sam Hewson: Altrincham

 He signed for Conference National club Altrincham in September 2010.
 Having made 19 Conference appearances for Altrincham, Hewson was released in March 2011.

 Iceland

 In August 2011, Hewson joined Icelandic club Fram.
-After two-and-a-half seasons he joined FH where he won two Úrvalsdeild titles.
+After two and a half seasons he joined FH where he won two Úrvalsdeild titles.
 In 2017 he moved to Grindavík.

 On 11 October 2018, after two seasons with Grindavík, Hewson moved on to fellow top-flight Icelandic side Fylkir.

 On 15 November 2020, Hewson agreed to join 1. deild karla side Þróttur Reykjavík as a player/coach, signing a four-year deal.

+In April 2024, after three seasons with Þróttur, Hewson joined 3. deild karla side KFK Kópavogur.

 International career

 In February 2007, Hewson made his debut for the England U19 squad for the friendly against Poland's U19 side.
 He has since made further appearances for the England U19 team, playing against Turkey and Austria, as well as playing in the 2007 UEFA European Under-19 Football Championship Elite Qualifying Group against Russia and the Czech Republic.